Acton Institute: Films

-Films produced by the Acton Institute include The Call of the Entrepreneur (2007) and Poverty, Inc. (2014), which won a 2014 Templeton Freedom Award from the Atlas Network.
-Poverty Inc. is part of the Acton Institute's PovertyCure initiative, which seeks to create solutions to poverty by "moving efforts from aid to enterprise and from paternalism to partnerships."
+Films produced by the Acton Institute include The Call of the Entrepreneur (2007), Poverty, Inc. (2014), and The Hong Konger: Jimmy Lai's Extraordinary Struggle for Freedom (2022).
+Poverty Inc. won a 2014 Templeton Freedom Award from the Atlas Network.
+Poverty Inc. is also part of the Acton Institute's PovertyCure initiative, which seeks to create solutions to poverty by "moving efforts from aid to enterprise and from paternalism to partnerships".

+The Hong Konger: Jimmy Lai's Extraordinary Struggle for Freedom

+The Hong Konger was produced along with Iron Light Labs.
+It premiered in 2022.
+The main subject of the documentary is Jimmy Lai, a Hong Kong businessman and entrepreneur who founded Giordano, Next Media, and Apple Daily.
+The film covers Lai's struggles with the mainland Chinese government that caused him to sell Giordano and then later focus exclusively on his media companies.
+The film portrays Lai as a leader in advancing civil rights and freedom in Hong Kong, and as a key figure in supporting independence for Hong Kong from mainland China.
+Lai was convicted of violating the Hong Kong national security law—a highly controversial law that criminalizes speech dissenting from that of the official Chinese Communist Party doctrine—on December 10, 2022, and was sentenced to 5 years and 9 months in prison.
+Kyle Smith of The Wall Street Journal described the movie as portraying "Jimmy Lai's Moral Heroism".
+Jack Wolfsohn of National Review said the film "sends a vital message about the importance of preserving liberty and fighting tyranny".

 The Call of the Entrepreneur

-The Call of the Entrepreneur was produced along with Cold Water Media.
-It premiered in Grand Rapids, Michigan, US on May 17, 2007.
+The Call of the Entrepreneur premiered in Grand Rapids, Michigan, on May 17, 2007.

-Synopsis

 The main subjects of the documentary are Brad Morgan, Frank Hanna, and Jimmy Lai.
 Morgan, a dairy farmer from Evart, Michigan discusses his journey from a struggling dairy farmer to the owner and operator of a million-dollar composting operation.
 Hanna, a merchant banker in New York City who originally hails from Georgia, explains how financial engineering not only makes credit more widely available to entrepreneurs today but also played a crucial role in the discovery of America.
 Lai talks about his childhood in Communist China and his move at twelve years old to Hong Kong.
 There, he founded Giordano, a retail outlet, and later Next Media.
 Lai explains that entrepreneurs, when taking risks, are "dashing into hope."

-The documentary also contains information from experts in the field of economics, including Rev. Robert Sirico, founder and president of the Acton Institute, Samuel Gregg, Jay Richards, George Gilder, and Michael Novak.
+The documentary also contains information from experts in the field of economics, including Robert Sirico, founder and president of the Acton Institute, Jay Richards, George Gilder and Michael Novak.